-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS No. 157"), and in February 2008, the FASB amended SFAS No. 157 by issuing FASB Staff Position ("FSP") FAS 157-1, Application of

-FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, and FSP FAS 157-2, Effective Date of FASB Statement No. 157 (collectively "SFAS No. 157").
-SFAS No. 157 defines fair value, establishes a frame work for measuring fair value and expands disclosure of fair value measurements.
+In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS No. 157"), and in February 2008, the FASB amended SFAS No. 157 by issuing FASB Staff Position ("FSP") FAS 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, and FSP FAS 157-2, Effective Date of FASB Statement No. 157 (collectively "SFAS No. 157").
+SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosure of fair value measurements.
 SFAS No. 157 is applicable to other accounting pronouncements that require or permit fair value measurements, except those relating to lease accounting, and accordingly does not require any new fair value measurements.
 SFAS No. 157 was effective for financial assets and liabilities in fiscal years beginning after November 15, 2007, and for non-financial assets and liabilities in fiscal years beginning after November 15, 2008 except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-Our adoption of the provisions of SFAS No. 157 on January 1, 2008, with respect to financial assets and liabilities measured at fair value, did not have a material impact on our fair value measurements or our financial statements for the three and six months ended June 30, 2008.
-We are currently evaluating the impact the application of SFAS No. 157 will have on our financial statements as it relates to the measurement of the funded status of our defined benefit pension plans as of December 31, 2008 and the valuation of property, plant, and equipment when assessing long-lived asset impairment.
+Our adoption of the provisions of SFAS No. 157 on January 1, 2008, with respect to financial assets and liabilities measured at fair value, did not have a material impact on our fair value measurements or our financial statements for the three and nine months ended September 30, 2008.
+In October 2008, the FASB issued FSP FAS 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active ("FSP FAS 157-3").
+FSP FAS 157-3 clarifies the application of SFAS No. 157 in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for that financial asset is not active.
+FSP FAS 157-3 became effective immediately upon issuance, and its adoption did not have an effect on our financial statements.
+We are currently evaluating the impact the application of SFAS No. 157 will have on our financial statements as it relates to the measurement of the funded status of our defined benefit pension plans as of December 31, 2008 and the valuation of our non-financial assets and liabilities, including for the purpose of assessing goodwill impairment and the valuation of property, plant, and equipment when assessing long-lived asset impairment.